202nd Rifle Division (Soviet Union): Operation Katja

 Konev soon began planning for a new attempt on Iași which was to begin on May 25.
 In preparation the 27th Army carried out a major regrouping which finally concentrated its two Corps north and northwest of the city and it was to be supported by the 3rd and 16th Tank Corps of 2nd Tank Army.
 In the last days of May Großdeutschland and 24th Panzer were assembled near Tăutești for a spoiling attack designated Operation Katja.
-As the German intentions became clear Trofimenko deployed his Army for defense with the 202nd and 337th Divisions deployed from west to east on an 8km-wide sector from Horlești to Avantul; at this time the 202nd is described as still being "severely damaged" from the earlier fighting.
+As the German intentions became clear Trofimenko deployed his Army for defense with the 202nd and 337th Divisions deployed from west to east on an 8 km-wide sector from Horlești to Avantul; at this time the 202nd is described as still being "severely damaged" from the earlier fighting.
 The 206th Division was just arriving in this area to form the second echelon of 33rd Corps.

 The attack began on June 2 and quickly penetrated the Corps' forward defenses.
 Two battlegroups of Großdeutschland struck the entire front of the 202nd, the left wing of 54th Fortified Region and the right wing of 337th Division.
 The multi-pronged attack tore several holes in the Soviet front but faced well-prepared defenses, heavy fire from katiushas, and air attacks.
 The division was soon forced to retreat northward in considerable disorder although its right-flank rifle regiment, with the help of the heavy weapon crews of the 54th Fortified Region, managed to hold the strongpoint at Avantul and the adjacent high ground to the northwest.
 Late in the day as a few tanks of 11th Guards Tank Brigade arrived to reinforce, along with the 206th Division.
 By this time Avantul itself had fallen, but the 202nd clung to the high ground and with the help of the reinforcements also held its positions south of Epureni and Movileni Station.
 More tanks from 16th Tank Corps arrived after dark.
 By now part of this sector of the Axis front had been turned over to the Romanian 18th Mountain Division.
-In the morning the Grenadier Regiment of Großdeutschland renewed the assault on Epureni and by evening had advanced to within 2km of that village in the face of counterattacks by up to 20 tanks, including several IS-2s.
+In the morning the Grenadier Regiment of Großdeutschland renewed the assault on Epureni and by evening had advanced to within 2 km of that village in the face of counterattacks by up to 20 tanks, including several IS-2s.
 The heavy fighting south of Epureni continued through June 4; at this point the German division had just four Tigers still serviceable.
 The next day the Romanian 18th Mountain took over the entire front facing Epureni as the panzers shifted to the east.
 On June 7 the 33rd Corps, now reinforced with the 93rd Guards and 409th Rifle Divisions, counterattacked toward Zahorna and took Hill 181 from the Romanian force.
 Großdeutschland was forced to intervene with what was left of its assault gun brigade.
 It was now clear that Katja could make no further progress and both sides went over to the defense the next day.